soffes/blog/published/2013-04-08-sublime-text-configuration/sublime-text-configuration.markdown

 ---
-title: Sublime Text 2 Configuration
 cover_image: cover.jpg
+tags:
-categories: development
+- development
 ---

+# Sublime Text 2 Configuration

 For a long time, I've been symlinking my [Sublime Text](http://sublimetext.com) configuration from Dropbox to where it wants it.
 Last night, I wiped my computer and remembered how handy this is.